jasonzissman/TimeMe.js/README.md

 TimeMe gives you a hook to execute a function after a user has been interacting with your page for a set period of time.
 Simply call `TimeMe.callAfterTimeElapsedInSeconds()`:

     TimeMe.callAfterTimeElapsedInSeconds(15, function(){
-    	console.log("The user has been using the page for 15 seconds!
+    	console.log("The user has been actively using the page for 15 seconds!
 Let's prompt them with something.");
     });

 TimeMe also lets you execute code when a user leaves the page (due to switching tabs, inactivity, etc.) and executes it when he or she returns: